iftekharmickey/Port-Hound/README.md

 - Python 3.x
 - pyfiglet

-You can install the required dependency using 'pip':
+You can install the required dependency using `pip`:

   ```bash
   pip install pyfiglet